progenetix/cancercelllines-web/docs/user-guide/index.md

 * Cancer Classification(s) - use NCIT or ICDO disease codes to search for cell lines of the diagnostic code.
 * Genotypic Sex - search for male or female cell line samples.
 * Filtering options - additional filters to limit the number of search result, define filter logic and include child terms.
-* Filters - option to add additional free comma separated filters e.g. PMID, CVCL etc.
+* Filters - option to add additional free comma separated filters e.g. pubmed, CVCL etc.
 * Filter logic - and/or
 * Include Child Terms - includes available child terms or only shows exact matches.
 Can be applied for cell lines and diagnostic codes as well.
 * Response Limit/Page Size - default is 1000, can be increased or decreased